Key points that could impact your revenue cycle

 Key Points

-- Patients are only responsible for deductible, co-insurance, co-pays and in network charges.
+Emergency services at both in and out-of-network facilities are only responsible for in-network cost sharing (deductible, co-insurance, co-pays) charges.
 Patients cannot be billed as OON for emergency services.

 - Health plan must process emergency claims as in-network, without requiring prior authorizations.